Community of Madrid

-The Community of Madrid is the third most populous in Spain with 6,661,949 (2019) inhabitants mostly concentrated in the metropolitan area of Madrid.
+The Community of Madrid is the third most populous in Spain with 7,058,041 (2024) inhabitants, roughly a seventh of the national total, mostly concentrated in the metropolitan area of Madrid.
 It is also the most densely populated autonomous community.
-In absolute terms, Madrid's economy has been, since 2018, slightly bigger in size than that of Catalonia.
-Madrid has the highest GDP per capita in the country.
+Madrid has both the largest nominal GDP, slightly ahead of that of Catalonia, and the highest GDP per capita in the country.
+Madrid's economy is highly tertiarised, having a leading role in Spain's logistics and transportation.